Introduction: Toolbox Workbench

 1x 96" x 34" 12 ga plate, 2" bends at 90 degrees on the long ends

 Pro Tip: "bright, shiny" steel costs more.
-My local steel supplier sells steel coated in "mill scale" or some kind of residue from the manufacturing process.
+My local steel supplier sells steel coated in mill scale (residue from the manufacturing process).
 This will eat up consumables (flap wheels and the like) like no one's business.
 I used muriatic acid to strip the coating off.
 This is VERY HAZARDOUS!!!
 Do so only at your own risk, and wear the appropriate protection: goggles, gloves, and a respirator at the least.
 Rinse thoroughly with fresh water after the coating has dissolved to neutralize the acid.
 The metal will flash rust after this, but if you use it quickly the rust comes off much more easily than the coating.

 I wanted a 38-40" work height, so the uprights seen are 34".
 I had originally planned wheels, but decided a more stable platform would be best.
 The feet are from J.W.
 Winco and are quite pricey, but they will support the load.
 I believe mine are 3/8" course thread and each supports near a ton.

-My measurements are based off of one thing: I wanted the top to be a continuous sheet of steel, and since steel comes in 96" lengths, it must be 8 feet or less from end to end.
-Since my husky box was 52" and adding another would have exceeded the max length (at 110"), I sold that box and bought two HF 44" boxes, which are highly recommended by the folks over at GJ.
+I wanted the top to be a continuous sheet of steel, and since steel comes in 96" lengths, the completed bench must be 8 feet or less from end to end.
+I bought two HF 44" boxes, which are highly recommended by the folks over at GJ.

-The boxes are a bit less than 43", hence the 43" angle, and roughly 18" deep, so I had to notch the 43" pieces to weld them onto the 24" sides at 18" from the front, as seen in the pic.
+The boxes are slightly narrower than 43" and roughly 18" deep, so I had to notch the 43" pieces to weld them onto the 24" sides at 18" from the front, as seen in the pic.

 Keen observers will note that this picture does not show the middle supports.
 That is because I overestimated the loading capacity of my materials, had to cut the thing in half, and add supports in later.
 Don't make my mistake.
 You need a middle support.